glouppe/info8002-large-scale-data-systems/lecture3.md

 ---

-class: center, middle
+class: middle

 # Probabilistic broadcast

-a.k.a. epidemic broadcast or gossip
+(a.k.a. epidemic broadcast or gossiping.)

 ---